Is it wrong to buy a dog? What if you’re buying a dog from a breeder – does that make it right?

 #4 It’s better to give your money to support non-profit organizations than for-profit

-If you’re going to spend your hard-earned money on getting a new furry family member, why not support non-profit animal organizations that help animals?
-Sure, not all breeders are “bad,” but they are still making money from breeding dogs and contributing to overpopulation.
-Yet one can say that not all non-profits or shelters are made equal as well, which is true.
-Thus, it’s crucial to do your research before adopting an animal or donating to any non-profit organization.
-All in all, it’s still better to put your money towards a good cause than to contribute to businesses that profit from breeding animals.
+If you’re going to spend your money on getting a new furry family member, why not support non-profit animal organizations that help animals?
+Sure, not all breeders may be “bad” or “evil,” but it’s still a breeding BUSINESS, meaning they are making money from breeding live beings and directly contributing to overpopulation.
+Yet one can say that not all non-profits or shelters are equal, which is also true.
+Thus, it’s crucial to research thoroughly before adopting an animal or donating to any non-profit organization.
+All in all, it’s still better to put your money towards a legitimate good cause than contribute to businesses that profit from breeding animals.
 Plus, it’s cheaper to adopt than to purchase!

 *Stray dog at the vet after being rescued